aberonni/improvdb/README.md

 ## Running E2E tests locally

-You must have docker installed for this to work.
-That's because, when running tests locally, we use the same docker container that is used in CI.
-This ensures that there aren't differences when doing screenshot / visual regression testing.
+To be able to run all tests properly, you must have docker installed.
+That's because we want to use the same docker container that is used in CI, ensuring that there aren't differences when doing screenshot / visual regression testing.

 You must also make sure that you are using a freshly seeded [local MySQL database](#local-mysql-database).